Efficient time-domain scattering synthesis via frequency-domain singularity subtraction: Numerical results

-This section presents a variety of numerical results illustrating the theoretical discussion in Section~\ref{sec:SEM}, with a focus on the convergence of the singularity expansion~\eqref{eqn:usem} to the time-domain solution at sufficiently large times.
-To this end we examine two scattering structures: the trapping closed scatterer presented in the rightmost panel in Figure~\ref{fig:scatterers} and Figures~\ref{fig:closed_scatterer}, and a whispering-gallery configuration depicted in Figures~\ref{fig:whisper_sem_comp} and~\ref{fig:mult_scat}.
+This section presents a variety of numerical results illustrating the discussion in Section~\ref{sec:SEM}, with a focus on the asymptotic validity of the singularity expansion~\eqref{eqn:usem}, even for highly trapping geometries.
+To this end we consider scattering problems for each one of the scatterers depicted in Figure~\ref{fig:scatterers} as well as a whispering-gallery structure depicted in Figures~\ref{fig:whisper_sem_comp} and~\ref{fig:mult_scat}.

-In the first case, using the incident field defined in equation~\eqref{eqn:gaussian_incidence}, with parameters $\bp = (1, 0)$, $\sigma^2 = 2.714$, $\omega_0 = 300$, $I = [290, 310]$, and a singularity-box depth of $h = 0.3$, the corresponding scattered fields were computed---whose absolute values are displayed at various times in the top row of Figure~\ref{fig:closed_scatterer}.
-The associated asymptotic singularity-expansion approximations are presented in the bottom row.
-The snapshot at $t = 2.85$ corresponds to a time point shortly after the incident field has passed the scatterer.
-Comparison of the top and bottom rows clearly demonstrates the rapid convergence of the singularity expansion to the true solution at later times, while also indicating that the singularity expansion alone does not accurately capture the early-time behavior.
+The first example concerns scattering of the incident field defined in equation~\eqref{eqn:gaussian_incidence}, with parameters $\bp = (1, 0)$, $\sigma^2 = 0.2443$, and $\omega_0 = 300$, by the closed scatterer depicted in the fourth panel of Figure~\ref{fig:scatterers}.
+Both the scattered field $u(\br,t)$~\eqref{eqn:uab} and a corresponding singularity expansion $\mathcal{E}^{I,\mathrm{e}}_h$~\eqref{eqn:usem-e} are displayed, where the latter is constructed by incorporating all incidence-excited singularities $P^{I,\mathrm{e}}_h$~\eqref{eqn:inc_res} with $I = [297, 303]$ and $h = 0.3$.
+The absolute values of the scattered field is displayed at various times in the top row of Figure~\ref{fig:closed_scatterer}, and the corresponding asymptotic singularity-expansion approximations are presented in the bottom row of that figure.
+Comparison of the top and bottom rows clearly demonstrates the rapid convergence of the singularity expansion to the true solution as time increases; see also Figure~\ref{fig:sem_err}.